-- Score proficient or above on the TEAS V exam; - Meet all progression requirements to begin the nursing sequence in the fall of the year requesting admission; - Achieve a grade of 2.67 (B-) in all pre-requisite courses.
+- Meet all progression requirements to begin the nursing sequence in the Spring or Fall of the year requesting admission; - Achieve a grade of 2.67 (B-) in all pre-requisite courses.

 - c.
-Transfer Application Process: - Change of Major (internal transfer) applicants and PSU alumni must submit a letter of request, addressed to psu-aprnursing@plymouth.edu, addressed to the chair of the APR committee, by May 1St of the year requesting admission. - ii.
+Transfer Application Process: - Change of Major (internal transfer) applicants and PSU alumni must submit a letter of request, addressed to psu-aprnursing@plymouth.edu, addressed to the chair of the APR committee, by May 1st of the year requesting Fall admission, or October 1 requesting Spring admission. - ii.
 PSU alumni must also contact the admissions office to discuss transfer credits. - iii.
-External transfer applicants must submit all required documents by May 1st, addressed to the PSU Admissions Dept. - iv.
-The Department of Nursing Admission, Progression & Retention Committee, applying a rubric, will review all transfer applications.
-Email: PSU-APRnursing@plymouth.edu

-Selection is based on:

-- 1. Space available, according to the following priority order: - o Students returning from an approved leave of absence (LOA) - o Change of major students and PSU alumni (internal transfer) - o External transfer applicants - o Students applying for readmission - 2.
-Meeting all progression requirements is required to enter the third nursing semester (see nursing curriculum). - 3.
-If two or more students meet all progression requirements equally, admission will be based firstly on cumulative GPA in all prerequisite science courses taken, and secondly on the TEAS V score (higher is better). - 4.
+External transfer applicants must submit all required documents by the May 1st or October 1st deadline addressed to the PSU Admission Office. - iv.
+In consideration of course content and sequencing in the PSU Nursing program curriculum, all NR courses taught by Nursing faculty must be completed at PSU.
+Students who take NR courses at another institution cannot transfer those credits to substitute for required NR courses at PSU.
+Any exception to this policy will be initiated by the PSU Nursing program faculty or Director and may require approval from the New Hampshire Board of Nursing. - v.
+The Nursing Admission, Progression & Retention Committee, applying a rubric, will review all transfer applications.
+Email: psu-aprnursing@plymouth.edu Selection is based on: - 1.
+Space available, according to the following priority order: - o Students returning from an approved leave of absence (LOA) - o Change of major students and PSU alumni (internal transfer) - o External transfer applicants - o Students applying for readmission - 2.
+Meeting all progression requirements is required to enter the third nursing semester (Fall admission) or second semester (Spring admission) (see nursing curriculum). - 3.
+If two or more students meet all progression requirements equally, admission will be based on cumulative GPA in all prerequisite science courses taken. - 4.
 Internal transfer students can request to be placed on a waiting list for the fall semester in the year they applied. - vi.
-Applicants will be notified by June 15th of the decision.
-Wait list students will be notified as spaces open up until the fall add/ drop period closes in the year they apply.
+Applicants will be notified by June 15th of the decision for Fall admission or November 15 for Spring admission.
+Wait list students will be notified as spaces open up until the add/drop period closes in the semester they apply.